 Staff recommends approval of the project, subject to Conditions of Approval, because the project meets the findings required to grant a Major Variance (see Findings, below).
-As previously mentioned, a Major Variance is required for Athletic Field Lighting within the OS(NP) Zone.
+As previously mentioned, a Major Variance is required for Athletic Field Lighting within the OS (NP) Zone.

-The existing lighting systems at Lowell Field was determined by City staff at Parks and Recreation to be hazardous due to theft of existing equipment and wiring, leaking of electrical current from damaged wires and equipment, and inadequate light levels to support night time activities.
-Parks and Recreation staff analyzed lower-height athletic field lighting but the analysis resulted in an unacceptable high spill-light and glare into adjacent neighborhoods.
-Therefore, the lights at a 30-foot height for basketball courts and a 70-foot height for field activities at Lowell Park allow the athletic areas to be more effectively lit with minimal spill onto adjacent properties.
+The existing lighting systems at Tassaforanga Park was determined by City staff at Parks and Recreation to be hazardous due to theft of existing equipment and wiring, leaking of electrical current from damaged wires and equipment, and inadequate light levels to support night time activities.
+Parks and Recreation staff analyzed lower-height athletic field lighting but the analysis resulted in an unacceptable high spilllight and glare into adjacent neighborhoods.
+Therefore, the lights at 60-foot height for field activities at Tassaforanga Park allows the athletic areas to be more effectively lit with minimal spill onto adjacent properties.
 An analysis that simulated light impacts of the proposal determined the new lighting system will improve glare control and reduce spill-light compared to the existing conditions (Attachment B).
 Given these factors, staff recommends the Planning Commission grant the request, subject to the attached Conditions of Approval.